Compete with others and we become bitter. Compete with ourselves and we become better.

 Why did you stay after blue belt?

-I saw how mistaken I was.
-The level of skill that comes with a blue belt is fine against most people you end up on the ground with, if they lack any BJJ training.
-Unless…they are significantly larger, stronger than us.
-Then we need even greater levels of skill to mitigate the disadvantage.
+The level of skill that comes with a blue belt is fine against most people you end up on the ground with, if they lack any training that is.
+However, if they are significantly larger and/or stronger than us then we need even greater levels of skill to mitigate the disadvantage.

 What level is enough then?